-Many different people make up a support network for a woman and her children experiencing family violence.
-Within her local community this may include her GP, her children’s school and her faith community.
-Beyond that is the family violence system, made up of many different services working together to make women and children safer and hold perpetrators to account.
+Many different people make up a support network for a victim-survivor experiencing family violence.
+Within their local community this may include their GP, the children’s school and their faith community.
+Beyond that is the family violence system, made up of many different services working together to make victim-survivors and their children safer and hold perpetrators to account.

 - Specialist family violence services, including refuges

 - Community legal services

 - Magistrates’ Courts and Family Courts

 - Child and Family services

 - Men’s referral services and men’s behaviour change programs

 - Corrections services